Juandiego341/Juandiego341/README.md

-# ¡Hola! 👋 Soy Juan Diego Gómez Betancur
+# 👋 Hi there!
+I'm Juan Diego Gómez Betancur

-🎨 Apasionado por el diseño de interfaces atractivas y funcionales.
+🎨 Passionate about creating clean and functional user interfaces.
-💻 Enfocado en el desarrollo Front-End y también con experiencia en desarrollo Back-End.
+💻 Focused on Front-End Development, but also experienced in Back-End technologies.
-🚀 Siempre aprendiendo nuevas tecnologías para mejorar mis habilidades como desarrollador.
+🚀 Always learning and building to improve my skills as a full-stack developer.

-## 🧠 Tecnologías y lenguajes que manejo
+## 🧠 Skills and Technologies

 ### 🖥️ Front-End
 - 🌐 HTML5, CSS3, JavaScript